Low Cholesterol Diet

 A diet low in cholesterol and saturated fats can also benefit blood pressure.
 If an individual notices more stable or reduced blood pressure readings, it signifies that the heart is experiencing less resistance and is pumping blood more efficiently.

-Heart-healthy foods, as recommended in the chart, tend to be more nutritious and less calorie-dense.
-Many users report increased energy levels, a result of the body receiving a balance of essential nutrients without being overloaded with fats.
+As the chart recommends, heart-healthy foods are more nutritious and less calorie-dense.
+Many users report increased energy levels due to the body receiving a balance of essential nutrients without being overloaded with fats.

 Triglycerides, a type of fat found in the blood, can be influenced by dietary choices.
 A drop in triglyceride levels suggests a reduced risk of coronary artery disease.